A Method to Apply Piola-Kirchhoff Stress in Molecular Statics Simulation: Numerical Example

 The numerical examples and the proposed algorithm are implemented based on the Atomic Simulation Environment (ASE) \cite{HjorthLarsen2017a}, an open source Python package.
 The advantage of ASE is that it provides an interface to various external atomistic computational codes, such as VASP and LAMMPS, which can be used as the calculators to compute atomic forces and stresses.
 The code and the example scripts reported in this paper are available at: \url{https://github.com/Gao-Group/stressbox}.

 Finally, we use the phase transition of Silicon, from a diamond cubic (Si-I) phase to a metallic $\beta$-tin structure (Si-II) \cite{wippermann2016novel}, as an example to explain the importance of applying PK stresses in MS simulations.
 The transition from Si-I to Si-II is accompanied with finite lattice deformation, and the work done by the external stress contribute significantly to the transition barriers and the minimum energy path (MEP).
 As mentioned in the introduction, using Cauchy stress yields inaccurate evaluation of the work done by the stress, and hence lead to inaccurate barriers and deviated MEP.
 Because of this, PK stresses are better suited for phase transition problems when material is subjected to finite deformation.
 Recently, we proposed a finite deformation nudged elastic band (FD-NEB) method to compute the transition barrier and MEP \cite{Ghasemi2019a} under a constant PK stress.
 In order to compute the barrier and MEP of Si-I to Si-II phase transition, one important step is to apply the PK stress to both the initial state Si-I and the final state Si-II using the algorithm described above.
 After that, a number of intermediate states generated between the initial and final states are optimized simultaneously under the applied PK stress until a converged MEP is established.
 A typical MEP calculated under 8 GPa compressive first PK stress is shown in Fig. \ref{fig: mep}.
 SW interatomic potential is used in this calculation, which overestimates the phase transition barriers comparing to DFT results, as noted by previous studies \cite{Zarkevich2018}.
-It is noted that although the MS algorithm presented in this paper has been used in FD-NEB calculations in \cite{Ghasemi2019a}, this is the first time we present the detailed implementation and discussion of the algorithm.